wangy17/Gpro/README.md

 ```
 Promoters optimized by Optimizer have higher expression than natural promoters

-Function score of generated sequences during optimizing would be saved at folder 'log/'
+Function score of generated sequences during optimizing, optimized sequences and following graph would be saved at folder 'EAresult/'

 ![Promoters optimized by Optimizer have higher expression than natural promoters](https://github.com/WangLabTHU/Gpro/blob/master/yeast3.jpg)